yandex-cloud/docs/en/legal/specific-terms/certificate-manager.md

 * To delete the Certificates.

 1.3.
-Other functionalities of the Service that CloudIL, at its discretion, makes available to the Customer.
+Other functionalities of the Service that Nebius, at its discretion, makes available to the Customer.
 The list of functionalities is available to the Customer on the Site and/or in the Management Console.

 1.4.
-The Service Level of the CloudIL {{ certificate-manager-full-name }} is not determined.
+The Service Level of the Nebius {{ certificate-manager-full-name }} is not determined.

 ## 2. Pricing {#pricing}